Soulflare3/mambo/README.md

 License
 -------

 All files under this repository fall under the MIT License.
-Check LICENSE.md for more details.
+Check LICENSE for more details.